ycpcs/cs320-spring2024/projects/RevMetrix.md

 -	The bowler will select an Event, Establishment, Session, Lane(s), Bowling Ball(s), and then commence to bowl.
 -	The UI will automatically keep track of Game, score, lane, ball, Frame, and Shots.
--	The user will roll each Shot, and enter the pins left standing via an inverted equilateral triangle of numbered circles (representing the pin layout at the pin deck of a bowling lane).
+-	The user will roll each Shot and enter the pins left standing via an [inverted equilateral triangle of numbered circles](RevMetrix-Bowler-UI-Shot-Entry.html), which represents the pin layout at the pin deck of a bowling lane).
 -	Pin selection will be clickable and touch-sensitive for touch screens.
 -	The User will select the pins that were left standing after each Shot.
 -	The UI will update the count for the Shot as the user selects/deselects the pins left standing.